 Students with a program emphasis in accounting will study basic accounting theories and principles as recognized and practiced by the accounting profession.
 Graduates may enter public accounting (CPA) or management accounting (CMA) careers.

 This emphasis is designed for those who specifically desire to minister in an administrative capacity in a local church or other Christian organization.
-This emphasis helps prepare students for careers as a Pastor, Christian School or Christian College Administrator, Church Administrator or Missions Director.
+This emphasis helps prepare students for careers as a Pastor, Christian School or Christian College Administrator, Church Administrator or Missions Director, which allows our program to be ranked as the top business degree from a Christian college California has to offer.

 This emphasis is designed for those students preparing for a career in banking, investments or corporate finance.